5 Easy Ways of Beating Altitude Sickness in Mexico City: What to Know

 What is the best treatment for altitude sickness?

-If you have mild symptoms of altitude sickness, such as headache, dizziness, and nausea, you may be able to treat them with over-the-counter medications, such as ibuprofen or acetaminophen.
-You should also try drinking more fluids and limiting your physical activity until you feel better.
+If you have mild symptoms of altitude sickness, such as headaches, dizziness, or nausea, you may be able to treat them with over-the-counter medications, such as ibuprofen or acetaminophen.

-If your symptoms are more severe, such as shortness of breath, chest pain, or confusion, you need to seek medical attention immediately.
-You may need to be hospitalized and given supplemental oxygen or medication.
+If you experience more severe symptoms, such as shortness of breath, chest pain, or confusion, you must seek medical attention immediately.

 The CDC lists a few specific medications that can be used to treat altitude sickness (but don’t take anything without seeking medical advice from a licensed doctor– not me!):